schulerdesigns/schulerdesigns.github.io/_projects/2_bonsai.md

 	<img src="/images/bonsai/bonsai_texture_1.png">
 </div>

-Subsurface scattering in the leaf textures allows for a realistic look when combined with the lighting [^1].
+Subsurface scattering in the leaf textures allows for a realistic look when combined with the lighting.[^1]

 <div class="gallery" data-columns="2">
 	<img src="/images/bonsai/bonsai_texture_2.png">